ashah03/athenian-robotics.github.io/docs/raspbian.md

 ## Set up ssh to not ask for a password

-1) Run `ssh-keygen` on the Mac, and hit return when asked for a password.
+1) Run `ssh-keygen` on the Mac, and hit return when asked for file in which to save the key and the passphrase.
 This will generate a public and private keys stored in *~/.ssh/id_rsa* and *~/.ssh/id_rsa.pub*.

 ```bash